Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-data-jdbc-with-azure-mysql.md

 > [!NOTE]
 >
-> You can read more detail information about creating MySQL databases in [Create an Azure Database for MySQL server by using the Azure portal](/azure/mysql/quickstart-create-mysql-server-database-using-azure-portal).
+> You can read more detailed information about creating MySQL databases in [Create an Azure Database for MySQL server by using the Azure portal](/azure/mysql/quickstart-create-mysql-server-database-using-azure-portal).

 1. Browse to the Azure portal at <https://portal.azure.com/> and sign in.